jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_servicestatus.md

 The time and date that the state of the service last changed.

-{% include note.html content="The value of **State Changed** is 0 when the instance is linked to a Windows operating system because the start time is not relevant when the service is not running/not installed." %}
+{% include note.html content="The value of **State Changed** is 0 when the instance is linked to a Windows operating system and the status is Inactive or Not installed." %}

 ## How to start and stop services